la2050/archive/_projects/2015/building-a-community-of-big-citizens.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     While we do not have any official partners for LA2050, the grant award will allow us to collaborate with 40+ community organizations in 2016.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    This project totals just under $493,000 in estimated expenses.
-We plan to cover additional costs through a combination of individual contributions, foundation and corporate grants, and special events.
-In addition, we are launching a second crowdfunding campaign in October 2015.
-Our first campaign raised $25,000 and we expect to see similar success this year.
-The goal will be to gain excitement and support around the launch our high school program.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "The $100,000 grant award will be used to increase the size of our middle school program (adding 25 youth) and launching the high school program with 75 youth.
-Below is the detailed budget needed to increase our impact in 2016:\r\nTeam Leaders (18) = $12,960\r\nProgram Day Supplies = $3751\r\nService Day Supplies = $4,500\r\nPublic Transit = $6,300\r\nPrinting & Postage = $2,851\r\nHealthy Lunches = $12,600\r\nProgram Space Rental - $6,250\r\nProgram Staff (2) - $41,788\r\nAdministration & Operations - $9,000\r\n"
   How do you plan to scale the success of your proposal?: >-
     Big Citizen HUB is structured as a pipeline program for civic engagement.
 In 2015 we launched with 75 middle school youth.
 This proposal will support